Eniolayo/Eniolayo/README.md

 - 👋 Hi, I’m Ayodeji Ikujuni
-- 👀 I’m interested in Front-end web/app development
+- 👀 I’m interested in Front-end development
-- 🌱 I’m currently learning NODE JS
 - 💞️ I’m looking to collaborate on any frontend project
 - 📫 How to reach me eniolayodeji@gmail.com || https://www.linkedin.com/in/ayodeji-ikujuni3/